LiberTEM/LiberTEM/docs/source/udf.rst

 In reality, the loop over partitions is run in parallel using multiple worker processes, potentially :doc:`on multiple computers <architecture>`.
-The loop over individual frames is run in the worker processes, and the merge function is run on the main process, once the results for a partition are available.
+The loop over individual frames is run in the worker processes, and the merge function is run in the main process, accumulating the results, every time the results for a partition are available.

 In addition to :meth:`~libertem.udf.UDFFrameMixin.process_frame`, there are two more methods available for overriding, to work on larger units of data at the same time: